eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 split beforehand, **one participant per file**, using the assignment described in Section 2.4 of the article; the split was checked against the coordinates the published pipeline stored and agrees with them to 0.00 pixels.
-That is why no side selector appears: there is only one person in the file.
-The empty candidates are dropped.
-Across all 17 keypoints of both files, one frame out of 50,400 crosses between the two people.
+That is why no **Position in frame** selector appears: there is only one person in the file, and the empty candidates are dropped.
+Across all 17 keypoints, one frame in the 50,400 of the analysed segment crosses between the two people.

 The skeleton overlay, the joint signals and the voice channel advance on a common time cursor, and the cross-wavelet surface of any pair can be shown